 The family would like to thank The Alzheimer’s Society of Washington, Adult Day Health, and Silverado for all of the wonderful care they gave Arvin in his last years.
 Without these groups life would have been so much harder for all of the family and for Arvin.
 We are also thankful for Bellingham Hospice who helped Arvin in his final days.

 There will be a celebration of Arvin’s life at Moles Farewell Tributes - Bellingham on June 25, 2017.
-More details will follow.
+4:00 - 7:00pm.
 We welcome all Arvin’s many friends and acquaintances to this celebration.
 Bring your stories of Arvin and share them if you wish.
 Let’s have a great party in his honor.

 If you wish, please make donations to the Alzheimer’s Society of Washington.
 They are a small local organization and they do so much for the families and the people who have many forms of dementia, including those with Alzheimer’s.